 Be periodically reviewed and, if necessary, reissued in either its original or an amended form.

 Once the litigation hold notice has been implemented, the university employees who have received the notice should then immediately suspend any and all deletion or destruction of electronic or paper documents relevant to the litigation; preserve any new documentation that pertains to the litigation; and preserve existing documentation.
-If a university employee separates his or her employment from the university during a litigation hold process, the supervisor should then take possession of and retain such records and documents, and notify the General Counsel of the change in custody.
+If a university employee separates his or her employment from the university during a litigation hold process, the supervisor should then take possession of and retain such records and documents, and notify the Attorney assigned to NDSU of the change in custody.

-Only when the threat of litigation is over will the General Counsel issue a release of litigation hold on the relevant documents.
-Such documents are not to be deleted or destroyed until such release is given by the General Counsel, and at that time any document destruction will be in compliance with NDSU’s records management policy.
+Only when the threat of litigation is over will the Attorney assigned to NDSU issue a release of litigation hold on the relevant documents.
+Such documents are not to be deleted or destroyed until such release is given by the Attorney assigned to NDSU, and at that time any document destruction will be in compliance with NDSU’s records management policy.

 To assist in understanding the legal hold process, refer to the following documents: Anticipation of Litigation and Legal Holds Litigation Hold Procedures Litigation Holds and Preservation of Evidence Litigation Hold Checklist Destruction Hold Notice NDSU 713: Records Management